Case Study

 In the world of physical retail, maintenance isn’t just about changing lightbulbs; it is the bedrock of the customer experience.
 But at Starbucks, a company with over 17,000 U.S. locations, the infrastructure for monitoring that bedrock was breaking under the weight of scale.

-• The Data Deficit: The existing system relied on Facilities Services Managers physically visiting stores to conduct audits.
-But the math didn't work.
+The Data Deficit.
+The existing system relied on Facilities Services Managers (FSMs) physically visiting stores to conduct audits.
+But the math didn’t work.
 FSMs could only reach 38% of stores, leaving the organization blind to the condition of 60+% of its portfolio.

-• The Talent Trap: Highly skilled Facilities Managers were spending their time ticking boxes on compliance checklists rather than providing the high-level consulting they were hired to do.
+The Talent Trap.
+Highly skilled Facilities Managers were spending their time ticking boxes on compliance checklists rather than providing the high-level consulting they were hired to deliver.

-• The Consequence: Without consistent data, the organization couldn't make "smarter investments" or meaningful capital decisions; they were essentially flying blind.
+The Consequence.
+Without consistent, integrated data, the organization couldn’t make smarter investments or meaningful capital decisions.
+They were essentially flying blind across the majority of their physical footprint.

 INTERVENTION: Decoupling and Democratizing Data

-• Operational Transformation: We operationalized a massive shift to a third-party vendor model to handle the rote work of auditing.
-This wasn't about outsourcing responsibility; it was about outsourcing the repetitive tasks to "unlock the FSM’s unique value".
+• Operational Transformation.
+We consolidated 264 audit data points across three frameworks into a single coherent V3 architecture and operationalized a third-party vendor model to handle the rote work of inspection.
+This wasn’t about outsourcing responsibility; it was about outsourcing the repetitive tasks to "unlock the FSM’s unique value."

 RESULT: From Anecdote to Algorithm